Database of State Incentives for Renewables & Efficiency (DSIRE)

-BCAP provides up to $25 million each year in financial assistance to owners and operators of agricultural and non-industrial private forest land who wish to establish, produce, and deliver biomass feedstocks to a qualifying energy facility.
+BCAP provides financial assistance to owners and operators of agricultural and non-industrial private forest land who wish to establish, produce, and deliver biomass feedstocks to a qualifying energy facility.
 The rule includes modifications to cost sharing, eligible types of biomass and other definitions.
-Stakeholders are encouraged to visit www.regulations.gov
+This program is currently not funded.

 For more information on BCAP, visit USDA’s Farm Service Agency website, or learn more general information about the Farm Service Agency